add2cal/add-to-calendar-button/README.md

 # Your next Add to Calendar Button

-The convenient JavaScript snippet, which lets you reliably create beautiful buttons, where people can add events to their calendars.
+The convenient JavaScript Web Component, which lets you reliably create beautiful buttons, where people can add events to their calendars.

 [![#1 Product of the Day on ProductHunt](https://api.producthunt.com/widgets/embed-image/v1/top-post-badge.svg?post_id=319458&theme=dark&period=daily)](https://www.producthunt.com/products/add-to-calendar-button-generator)